RRZE-PP/guery/README.md

 guery
 =====

-Grails plugin for building and evaluating queries/rules using the execellent jQuery Query Builder GUI.
+Grails plugin for building and evaluating queries/rules using the excellent jQuery Query Builder GUI.